Islandora/documentation/docs/user-documentation/metadata.md

 !!! warning "Large Taxonomy Vocabularies"
     The Drupal Taxonomy UI is known to break down when your vocabularies get large (e.g. over 20,000 terms).
 Jonathan Hunt created the [CCA Taxonomy Manager](https://github.com/catalyst/cca_taxonomy_manager) module for SFU to solve this problem.

-!!! tip
+!!! info
     See also: [MIG Presentation on Taxonomies](https://docs.google.com/presentation/d/1LfpU6H4qxXtnYQPFntwMNtsgtU30yzp2MxwKKAllUOc/edit?usp=sharing) by Kristina Spurgin, 2021-07-19

 ## Fields

 ### What are fields?

 Fields are places where you can store (meta)data.
-Each content type (or media type, or vocabulary) defines and configures a set of fields.
-These are usually configured by a high-permissioned user, such as a site administrator, or a manager responsible for metadata.
+Each bundle (content type, media type, or vocabulary) defines and configures a set of fields.
+Bundles are usually managed by a high-permissioned user, such as a site administrator, or a manager responsible for metadata.
 This section will go deeper into these fields.